 The case for this is quite simple – traditional metal braces are by far the cheapest of all of the major braces types.
 Traditional metal braces usually run somewhere between $3,000 to $6,000 and are by far the most common of all types.

-Another reason for the popularity of the traditional metal type braces for children is simply because of the colors that they can associate with them.
+Another reason for the popularity of traditional metal braces for children is simply because of the colors that they can associate with them.
 Having the option of picking different colored bands for their braces can make it a lot more fun for young individuals to pick colors that they like, that associate with their favorite seasons or holidays, and even utilize for school colors or sporting events.
 With the ability to accessorize braces and the cost savings for the parents, it is little wonder that traditional metal braces are the most common braces for children.

 Ceramic braces types